 Museum Events and Activities

-Clark Planetarium and Hill Aerospace Museum are teaming up to bring you “Newton’s Laws” and “Weather in Air & Space” during the Air and Space Series on the second Saturday in November and December at Clark Planetarium from 1-2:30 pm.
+Clark Planetarium and Hill Aerospace Museum are teaming up to bring you “Newton’s Laws” and “Weather in Air & Space” during the Air and Space Series.
+The Air and Space Series will start again in March 2019 with updated classes.
 There is no cost to attend.
 Kid and family friendly event.

 Annual Easter Egg Hunt

 The Hill Aerospace Museum “Annual Easter Egg Hunt” draws thousands of people to the museum.
 More than 10,000 plastic eggs, treats and prized are carefully placed around the museum grounds.
 Areas are cordoned off according to age group.
 Then at the appointed hour the horn blows and then all of the goodies that took months to prepare are gathered up by anxious children within minutes.
 A fun morning for all those present.
 A great opportunity for the community to visit the Hill Aerospace Museum.
-The 2019 Easter Egg Hunt will be here before you know it!
+The 2019 Easter Egg Hunt will take place on Saturday April 13, 2019.

 Museum STEM Summer Passport Program